software-mansion/react-native-reanimated/.github/ISSUE_TEMPLATE/---bug-report-v2.md

 ## Snack or minimal code example

 <!--
-Please provide a Snack ([https://snack.expo.io/](https://snack.expo.io/)) or provide a minimal code example that reproduces the problem.
+Please provide a minimal code example that reproduces the problem.
 Here are some tips for providing a minimal example: [https://stackoverflow.com/help/mcve](https://stackoverflow.com/help/mcve).
 -->